Select Publications and Presentations

 Recognizing Digestive and Allergy Issues, an editorial by Loretta Jay.

 The excitement of pregnancy can sometimes be offset by the fear that the new baby may have medical issues.
 Most children are born healthy and beautiful.
-Even among our thriving kids, one issue that seems to be affecting our children frequently is food allergies or intolerances.
+Even among our thriving kids, one issue that seems to be affecting our children frequently is food allergies or intolerance.
 There is no need to fear this.
 A little knowledge now will give you loads of power to help your growing baby and child.
-Read More
+Read more

 Parenting Solutions

 Parenting Solutions: Frank discussion about real parenting challenges.
-A column by Loretta Jay addressing questions parents face when raising children.
-Read More.

 Changing the World for Celiacs: Education, Outreach and Fundraising, Oct.
 6-8, 2006.

 Celiac Sprue Association/USA’s 29th Annual Conference, Green Bay, Wisconsin.
 Loretta Jay was a panelist and presented information about raising awareness, conducting media campaigns and organizing fund-raising and awareness-building events.
-Read more.

 Expectant Mother’s Guide, 2003-2004

-Life with Baby, an editorial by Loretta Jay.
 Bringing up a baby can be exhilarating, overwhelming, exhausting, and inspiring, sometimes all at the same time.
 But few first-time parents are prepared for how dramatically a new little person can impact so many parts of their lives.
 Read more